 - 1. What is Pathways?
-Georgia Pathways to Coverage[TM], or Pathways, is a program to help low-income Georgians qualify for Medicaid who otherwise would not qualify for traditional Medicaid. - When did Pathways start?
-Pathways launched on July 1, 2023.
+Georgia Pathways to Coverage[TM], or Pathways, is a program to help low-income Georgians qualify for Medicaid who otherwise would not qualify for traditional Medicaid. - 2.
+When will Pathways coverage start?
 Coverage will start on the 1st of the month after they get approved.
 If they apply in July and get approved in August, their coverage will start September 1. - 3.
 How do I know if I am eligible for Pathways?
-To be eligible for Pathways, an individual should: - Be a Georgia resident - Be a U.S. citizen or legally residing non-citizen - Be between 19 and 64 years of age - Have a household income of up to 100% of the Federal Poverty Level (FPL).
-For example, in 2024, this equals: - \$15,060 per year or \$1,255 on average per month for one person - \$25,820 per year or \$2,151 on average per month for a family of three - Prove that they are doing at least 80 hours of qualifying activities per month - Not qualify for any other type of Medicaid - Not be incarcerated

-4. What are acceptable qualifying activities I can do to be eligible for Pathways?
+To be eligible for Pathways, an individual must: - Be a Georgia resident - Be a U.S. citizen or legally residing non-citizen - Be between 19 and 64 years of age - Have a household income of up to 100% of the Federal Poverty Level (FPL).
+For example, in 2025, this equals: - \$15,650 per year or \$1,304 on average per month for one person - \$26,650 per year or \$2,220 on average per month for a family of three - Complete at least 80 hours of qualifying activities per month - Not qualify for any other type of Medicaid - Not be incarcerated - 4.
+What are acceptable qualifying activities I can do to be eligible for Pathways?
 To be eligible for Pathways, a potential member can perform one or more qualifying activities for 80 hours each month.
 Qualifying activities include: